musadac/ViLanOCR/README.md

 To download pretrained weights you can download from huggingface from the link [VilanOCR Weights](https://huggingface.co/musadac)

+## Deploy OCR for your Use Case

+To download a sample use case flask app  weights you can download from github using link [Flask VilanOCR](https://github.com/musadac/docigize-backend.git)

 ## LICENSE

 VilanOCR is licensed under the MIT License.
 For more details, please refer to the LICENSE file.